LukeHeuser/notes/Java/java_basics.md

 `isBlank` = Returns true if the string is empty or contains only white space codepoints, otherwise false.

+### Methods for comparing String Values

+`contentEquals` = Compares this string to the specified CharSequence.

+`equals` = Compares this string to the specified object.

+`eaualsIgnoreCase` = Compares this String to another String, ignoring case considerations.

+`contains` = Returns true if and only if this string contains the specified sequence of char values.

+`endsWith` = Tests if this string ends with the specified suffix.

+`starts with` = Tests if this string starts with the specified prefix.

+`regionMatchs` = Tests if two string regions are equal.

 ## Operators , Operands, and Expressions